 The religious group that we know today as the Shakers was formed in 18th-century England when dissidents from various religions, including English Quakers and Methodists, formed a religious society based on prophetic doctrine.
 The group, formally called the United Society of Believers, were known as Shaking Quakers, or Shakers, because of their use of ecstatic dance in worship.

 The Shakers emigrated to the United States in 1774 and eventually established nineteen self-contained communities from Maine to Kentucky.
 Canterbury Shaker Village is one of the oldest, most typical and most completely preserved of the Shaker Villages.
-The Village contains the only intact, first-generation Meetinghouse, built in 1792, and Dwelling House, built in 1793, in their original locations.
+The Village contains the oldest, Moses Johnson-style Meeting House in its original location, built in 1792, and the only 18th-century Dwelling House, began in 1793.
 Overall, the Shakers were the most successful communitarian society in American history.

 Today, the museum at Canterbury interprets 200 years of Shaker life through its exhibits, buildings, gardens, programs, and tours.
 The museum has an enviable collection of Shaker objects, manuscripts, and photographs along with surviving architecture from all periods of its history.
 Canterbury Shaker Village is a unique resource for learning about Shaker architectural intent and early Shaker community planning and design, as well as the many periods of Shaker life.
 The postcard-perfect setting hosts tens of thousands of visitors each year, making it one of New Hampshire’s most popular cultural attractions.